djfurman/dotfiles/readme.md

 # Disclaimer

-I've tested bits and parts as I can without a complete reinstall, but please don't consider this production ready yet!
+I've tested the majority of the parts as I can without a complete reinstall, but please don't consider this fully production ready yet!
 If you're interesting in helping me test/enhance, please open issues!

-**You've been warned!**

 # Daniel's Dotfiles